segmentio/segment-docs/src/getting-started/use-cases/setup.md

 ## Next steps

-Use Cases pulls together a number of key Segment features, like [Sources](/docs/connections/sources), [Destinations][/docs/connections/destinations/], [data collection](/docs/protocols/tracking-plan/best-practices/), and [Reverse ETL](/docs/connections/reverse-etl/).
+Use Cases pulls together a number of core Segment features, like [Sources](/docs/connections/sources), [Destinations](/docs/connections/destinations/), [data collection](/docs/protocols/tracking-plan/best-practices/), and [Reverse ETL](/docs/connections/reverse-etl/).
 View the documentation for each to learn how you can continue to expand and build on what you've alreay achieved.